oberien/das-protokoll/README.md

 * ??
 Initially Client sends burst of packets for `RTT / m` milliseconds ??
 * probably: slow start like tcp (but mb a bit faster?)

+## Connection End

+* All chunks have been received
+* 10s without a packet from client

 ## Problems: